jemmy512/book-notes/Cpp/cpp-primer.md

 ## Arguments
-* If an argument can be interpreted as both a type-id and an expression, it is always interpreted as a type-id, even if the corresponding template parameter is non-type:
+* If an argument can be interpreted as both a `type-id` and an `expression`, it is always interpreted as a type-id, even if the corresponding template parameter is non-type:
     ```c++
     template<class T> void f(); // #1
     template<int I> void f();   // #2